TariqAHassan/alsek/docs/guided_tour.md

   * `<TaskStatus.SUCCEEDED: 5>`

 !!! note
-    By default, `StatusTracker()` will peridoically scan for message statuses which have become invalid.
+    By default, `StatusTracker()` will periodically scan for message statuses which have become invalid.
 Specifically, a scan will be performed to check for messages with statuses which are non-terminal (i.e., not ``TaskStatus.FAILED`` or ``TaskStatus.SUCCEEDED``) and no longer exist in the broker.
 Any messages meeting these criteria will have their status updated to ``TaskStatus.UNKNOWN``.
-Status information can become corrupt in this way in cases where a worker pool is unable to update the message status before exiting (i.e., in the event of an ungraceful shutdown).
+Status information can become corrupt in this way in cases where a worker pool is unable to update the message status before exiting (i.e., in the event of an ungraceful shutdown) and the message is never subsequently retried.

     The frequency of status integrity scans can be changed by altering the ``integrity_scan_trigger`` parameter of `StatusTracker()`.
 Alternatively,